singlebrook/dbrow/test/README.md

 Running dbrow Unit Tests
 -----------------------

-In the 'dbrow/test' directory, run one of:
+In the root of the repo (i.e. the `dbrow` directory), run one of:

+- `box server start` (Uses Lucee 5, per server.json.
+It is default because it needs no config.)
 - `box server start cfengine=lucee@5` (Lucee)
 - `box server start cfengine=adobe@11` (Adobe ColdFusion 11, see config needs below)